On a diffuse interface model for incompressible viscoelastic two-phase flows: Introduction

-Note that the system \eqref{Eqs:Model-modified} has a similar structure as the AGG model \cite{AGG2012}, which was solved with the help of an implicit time discretization scheme in \cite{ADG2013}.
-In order to combine this with the existence of weak solutions to an Oldroyd-B fluid system proved in \cite{BB2011}, we introduce a novel regularization to \eqref{Eqs:Model-modified} (see $\sR_\eta$ below, also in \eqref{Eqs:Model_reg}), such that we can solve the regularized system in a suitable way and have good uniform \textit{a priori} estimates (see Section \ref{sec:a-priori-reg}), inspired by \cite{Abels2009ARMA,BS2018,LR2014}.
-More specifically, the advantages of the regularization is threefold.
+Note that the system \eqref{eqs:Model} has a similar structure as the AGG model \cite{AGG2012}, which was solved with the help of an implicit time discretization scheme in \cite{ADG2013}.
+In order to combine this with the existence of weak solutions to an Oldroyd-B fluid system proved in \cite{BB2011}, {we introduce a regularization} to \eqref{eqs:Model} (see $\sR_\eta$ below, also in \eqref{eqs:Model_reg}), such that we can solve the regularized system in a suitable way and have good uniform \textit{a priori} estimates (see Section \ref{sec:a-priori-reg}), inspired by \cite{Abels2009ARMA,BS2018,LR2014}.
+More specifically, the advantage of the regularization is twofold.
 Due to the presence of a phase-dependent shear modulus, the regularity of the terms with the coefficient $\mu(\phi)$ will cause problems if one tries the standard testing procedure.
-For example, multiplying the second term in \eqref{Eqs:modified-fluid-B} with $\frac{\mu(\phi)}{2} (\bbi - \inv{\bbb})$ and integrating by parts over $\Omega$ leads to
+For example, multiplying the second term in \eqref{eqs:fluid-B} with $\frac{\mu(\phi)}{2} (\bbi - \inv{\bbb})$ and integrating by parts over $\Omega$ leads to

-where $ \bu \in L^\infty(0,T; L_\sigma^2(\Omega; \bbr^d)) \cap L^2(0,T; W_0^{1,2}(\Omega; \bbr^d)) $.
+where $ \bu \in L^\infty(0,T; L_\sigma^2(\Omega)) \cap L^2(0,T; W_0^{1,2}(\Omega; \bbr^d)) $.
 The first term on the right-hand side vanishes for such $\bu$ (as it is solenoidal), while it is not clear if the second integral is well-defined or not under the current regularity setting.
-With the regularized terms $\mu(\sR_\eta \phi)$ and $\sR_\eta \bu$ in the regularized system, it is not an issue anymore since $\sR_\eta \phi$ and $\sR_\eta \bu$ are sufficiently smooth for any $\eta > 0$.
-The second motivation of the regularization comes from the solvability of the Oldroyd-B equation, see \eqref{Eqs:B-equation} below.
-Namely, this kind of regularization on the velocities in \eqref{Eqs:fluid_reg-B} and $\eta \pt \phi$ in \eqref{Eqs:CH-q_reg} allow us to show existence, uniqueness and continuous dependence for it, even in three dimensions, which has been an open problem for a long time for the Oldroyd-B model.
-Moreover, under such regularization, one does not need to construct multiple layers of approximations for the whole system as in, e.g., \cite{BB2011,BLS2017}.
-Instead, we separate the proof into solving two relatively easier systems, which is more capable with complicated coupled problems.
+With the regularized terms $\mu(\sR_\eta \phi)$ and $\sR_\eta \bu$ in the regularized system, it is no longer an issue since $\sR_\eta \phi$ and $\sR_\eta \bu$ are sufficiently smooth for any $\eta > 0$. {Moreover, under such regularization, we separate the proof into two parts, focusing on the challenges of the individual subsystems rather than addressing the combined difficulties all at once.
+Note that this kind of regularization at the same time promotes the solvability of the regularized Oldroyd-B equation, see \eqref{eqs:B-equation} below. }